House of Dextra: Cross-embodied Co-design for Dexterous Hands: Lessons Learned and Limitations

 \section{Lessons Learned and Limitations}

-Through our experiments on cross-embodied co-design for three dexterous manipulation tasks, we find the following: \textbf{1) Cross-embodiment enables tractable co-design scaling.} Cross-embodiment evaluation provides a practical approach to assess designs for complex manipulation without sacrificing fine control for computational speed, making co-design optimization feasible for real-world deployment. \textbf{2) Realistic grammar-based design enables zero-shot transfer.} Grounding design grammars in physical components allows for seamless sim-to-real transfer without additional fine-tuning, as the modular structure maintains consistent physical properties across domains. \textbf{3) Task-specific optimization can outperform anthropomorphic design.} Our results demonstrate that morphologies optimized for specific manipulation tasks for flipping and rotation tasks.
-Further research in general non-anthropomorphic hands can be explored. \textbf{4) Morphology dominates the design space.} Among all design parameters, morphological choices have the largest impact on manipulation performance, suggesting that shape and structure optimization should be prioritized over other design considerations.
+Through our experiments on cross-embodied co-design for three dexterous manipulation tasks, we find the following: \textbf{1) Cross-embodiment enables tractable co-design scaling.} Cross-embodiment evaluation provides a practical approach to assess designs for complex manipulation without sacrificing fine control for computational speed, making co-design optimization feasible for real-world deployment. \textbf{2) Realistic grammar-based design enables zero-shot transfer.} Grounding design grammars in physical components allows for seamless sim-to-real transfer without additional fine-tuning, as the modular structure maintains consistent physical properties across domains. \textbf{3) Task-specific optimization can outperform anthropomorphic design.} Our results demonstrate the success of morphologies optimized for specific manipulation tasks (flipping and rotation).
+Further research in general non-anthropomorphic hands can be explored. \textbf{4) Morphology dominates the design space.} Among all design parameters, morphology has the largest impact on performance, suggesting that shape and structure should be prioritized over other design considerations.

 \textbf{Limitations.} While our framework demonstrates effectiveness across multiple manipulation tasks, several key bottlenecks remain.
 Our current approach only recomputes palm geometry while keeping other components modular and pre-defined, limiting full exploration of the morphological design space.
 Additionally, individual designs remain optimized for specific tasks rather than generalizing across multiple manipulation skills---incorporating multi-task design averaging or weighting mechanisms represents a critical direction for future work.
-We also lack systematic analysis of design diversity and convergence properties in our optimization process, which could lead to mode collapse or insufficient exploration.
 Finally, our framework focuses primarily on morphological optimization while neglecting other critical parameters such as compliance, material properties, and actuation schemes that could further improve manipulation performance.

+\textbf{Acknowledgment} Kehlani Fay is supported by NSF Graduate Research Fellowship under Grant No. DGE-2038238 and DGE-2545911.
+This project was supported, in part, by gifts from Amazon, Meta, and Qualcomm.
+A kind thank you to Lars Paulsen for help rendering mechanical rendering.